 Certain individuals with business turnover of not more than IDR 4.8 billion are subject to final tax at 0.5% of turnover.

-Under Omnibus Law, income received by an Indonesian taxpayer from a Permanent Establishment (PE) abroad and other active business income from abroad (not from a PE or foreign subsidiary) are not taxable in Indonesia if being invested in Indonesia within a certain period.
+Under the Omnibus Law, income received by an Indonesian taxpayer from a permanent establishment (PE) abroad and other active business income from abroad (not from a PE or foreign subsidiary) is not taxable in Indonesia if being invested in Indonesia within a certain period.

 Capital gains are generally assessable at ordinary tax rates together with other income of the individual.
 The exceptions are sale of land and buildings and exchange-traded shares (i.e. listed on the Indonesian stock exchange), given that these are subject to final tax at the point of sale (see Property taxes and Sale of shares taxes in the Other taxes section).

 Dividends received from an Indonesian limited liability company are subject to final income tax at a rate of 10%.
-However, it becomes non-taxable if the recipient is domestic individual taxpayers whose dividends are reinvested in Indonesia within a certain period.
+However, it becomes non-taxable if the recipient is a domestic individual taxpayer whose dividends are reinvested in Indonesia within a certain period.

 Interest income on time deposits and savings with Indonesian banks or their overseas branches, as well as interest income on time deposits placed through Indonesian branches of foreign banks (in any currency), are currently subject to final income tax at rate of 20%.
 Interest on bonds is subject to final income tax at 15%, the tax collected through withholding by the payer.

 Other types of investment income are generally assessable at ordinary tax rates.

 Income from rentals of land and/or building is subject to 10% final tax.
 Income from rentals of assets other than land and buildings is subject to 2% WHT, which is considered as prepaid for the tax assessed on the total income of the individual.